 You only need 7 ingredients to make these lemon bars.
-The lemon curd filling is extra thick and creamy and sits on an irresistible butter shortbread crust.
+The lemon curd filling is extra thick and creamy and sits on an irresistible buttery shortbread crust.
 Always bake lemon bars at a lower temperature to avoid over-baking.
 They’re simply the best lemon bars and are perfect for picnics, bake sales, spring brunches, baby showers, and bridal showers.

 Today I’m teaching you how to make lemon bars.
 I love this lemon dessert recipe so much that I published it in my 1st cookbook, Sally’s Baking Addiction.
 These are the best lemon bars and I don’t use that statement lightly.
 After 1 taste, I’m confident you’ll agree.
 Everyone needs this recipe.